The comet assay can be used to detect DNA damage. We perform the assay using our ToxTracker cells, to add another endpoint/readout to the assay.

 - Detects double strand breaks and single strand breaks

-Comet assay, in alkaline and neutral conditions
+Comet assay, in alkaline conditions

 In the comet assay, cells are embedded in low-melting-point agarose gel on a microscope slide.
 After the gel has solidified, the slides are placed in a lysis solution.
 This solution contains Triton X-100, which will break down membranes and a high concentration of salt which will remove histones and other soluble proteins.
 When the slides are then incubated in alkaline electrophoresis buffer, DNA will unwind and thus single-stranded DNA is obtained.
 Electrophoresis is then performed under alkaline conditions.
 The electric current pulls DNA from the nucleus toward the anode, which results in an image that looks like a comet with a head and a tail (Figure 1).